powerhome/playbook/playbook-website/app/views/guides/getting_started/dependencies.md

 ## Playbook UI Dependencies | Rails

-Playbook UI's Rails library depends on the react library for all of its javascript powered features.
+Playbook UI's Rails gem requires React for its components javascript to fully function.
 Follow the instructions in the [Ruby & React Setup](/guides/getting_started/rails_&_react_setup) guide to add react to your Rails app.

 ## Unbundled Dependencies